raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ## Uninstall

 If you stop using Zap, it is safer to restrict access to LND gRPC.
-But make sure that no other program require access to it (e.g., if you've installed Lightning Terminal with a remote connection to LND)
+But make sure that no other program requires access to it (e.g., if you've installed Lightning Terminal with a remote connection to LND)

 * Open the LND configuration file and comment out the following two lines: